jonndoe/dj-gun-nginx-example/README.md

-example deployment based on testdriven.io blog
+example deployment based on testdriven.io blog record:

 Dockerizing Django with Postgres, Gunicorn, and Nginx Want to learn how to build this?